Biased Federated Learning under Wireless Heterogeneity: Appendix A

-Here, we provide the detailed proof of Theorem \ref{thm1}, which characterizes the model optimality error for the proposed OTA-FL and digital FL schemes.
-This proof uses auxiliary results presented in Appendix B.
+Here, we prove Theorem \ref{thm:main_convergence_sc} and~\ref{thm:main_convergence_ncvx}, characterizing the model optimality error (strongly convex) and finite-time expected stationarity (non-convex) for the proposed OTA- and digital-FL schemes.
+Auxiliary results are provided in Appendix B.